jIskCoder/jEye/README.md

 # jEye
 Ocular biomechanical model

+The model consistes of a skull, with symmetrically placed eyes (left and right).
+Each eye has six extraocular muscles attached to it.

 ## Citing this work

 If you use the code or data in this package, please cite: